microsoft/api-guidelines/graph/GuidelinesGraph.md

-differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break: removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now
+differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break: removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now sdks can have issues with expanding type hierarchies */
-*/

 option 1